 IRB Infrastructure, a leading road developing company has been dragged into a land scam controversy by CBI, but the MD of the company, Mr Virendra Mhaiskar stated that the company has never crossed the line or indulged in immoral activity.

 A charge sheet was filed by the anti-corruption wing of CBI against Virendra Mhaiskar and 17 other people who were associated with the company on Wednesday for alleged links to a decade-old land scam in Maharashtra.
 However, the MD clearly denied the charges levied against him and the company.

 The media has played an active role in highlighting the news, but hasn’t done enough to find the root cause of the issue.
-This is a time where most of the builders and realtors are under the scanner of government and the charge sheet against Virendra Mhaiskar looks like a part of the same practice.
+This is the time where most of the builders and realtors are under the scanner of government and the charge sheet against Virendra Mhaiskar looks like a part of the same practice.

-“We deny any allegations made against us and we seek appropriate remedies under the law.
+“We deny any allegations made against us, and we seek appropriate remedies under the law.
 The company and its management are law-abiding citizens.
-We will take up the matter with the court” he added.
+We will take up the matter with the court,” he added.

-Having filed its disclosure with the Bombay Stock Exchange and the National Stock Exchange on Wednesday, Mr Virendra Mhaiskar while replying to Aditya Mongia from Kotak Securities about monetary liability coming on the company said: “Nil, because no cheating has happened.
+Having filed its disclosure with the Bombay Stock Exchange and the National Stock Exchange on Wednesday, Virendra Mhaiskar while replying to Aditya Mongia from Kotak Securities about monetary liability coming on the company said: “Nil, because no cheating has happened.
 We do not see a liability of more than a single rupee.”

 The IRB Infrastructure MD said, “We understand that the investigations now stand concluded, and the charges filed in the charge sheet would be argued and contested in a court of law.”